home index to materials

 What is Gelatin?
 Collagen?

-The specific animal that is the Earthly Origin of collagen found in cosmetics, etcetera, is especially hard to determine.
-The source may differ from batch to batch, produced by the same manufacturer, depending, for example, upon market conditions at the time the collagen is purchased by the cosmetics manufacturer.
+The specific animal that is the Earthly Origin of the collagen found any food item, medication, cosmetic, etcetera, is generally hard to determine.
+The source may differ from batch to batch, produced by the same manufacturer, depending, for example, upon market conditions at the time the collagen is purchased by the product's manufacturer.

-According to what I can figure out, collagen is the name given to the certain animal proteins that are found in animal tissues.
-Gelatin is the name often given to the proteins when they are commercially extracted from such animal tissues.
-Such an extractive may be called "glue" or "hide glue" also, if for glue is its intended use.
+According to what I can figure out, collagen is the name given to the certain animal proteins that are found in animal tissues, and gelatin is the name often given to these same proteins once they have been commercially extracted from such animal tissues.
+Such an extractive may be called "glue" or "hide glue" also, if the product is intended to be used as glue.
 Some extractives may be called collagen.
-Whether they are called collagen or gelatin or glue may be more related to what they are used for, rather than to their chemical nature or biological source.
+Cosmetics labels frequently say collagen rather than gelatin.
+Whether the product is called collagen or gelatin or glue may be more related to what they are used for, rather than to their chemical nature or biological source.
 Though food grade gelatine may be filtered and clarified.

 According to Materials Handbook by Brady and Clauser, 11th edition (1977), McGraw-Hill Book Co, ISBN 0-07-007069-5...